-A password manager is the best and safest option for a number of reason, but you should use whatever makes you most comfortable.
+A password manager is the best and safest option for a number of reasons, but you should use whatever makes you most comfortable.
 After you have them all in one place start ranking them from most important to least.
-If there are accounts you never use -- former health care provider, yahoo mail, myspace -- close them down and clear them out of your life.
+If there are accounts you never use -- former health care providers, yahoo mail, myspace -- close them down and clear them out of your life.
 [Dig Deeper: Digital Cheat Sheet: How To Create A Digital Estate Plan]

 Cleaning Task: Best Medicine